 Unlike some other skin-lightening agents, alpha arbutin is known for its gentle action on the skin.
-Its slow release into the skin minimises the risk of irritation.
-This makes it suitable for more sensitive skin.
+Its slow release into the skin reduces the risk of irritation.
+This makes it better for more sensitive skin.

 Works Well With Other Skincare Products

-Alpha arbutin can be used alongside with other active skincare ingredients skincare ingredients like Vitamin C, exfoliating acids and retinoids.
+You can use alpha arbutin alongside other active skincare ingredients like Vitamin C, exfoliating acids and retinoids.
 This flexibility allows it to be part of a comprehensive skincare routine to target multiple skin concerns.

 Safe for Regular Use

-Since alpha arbutin is less aggressive compared to some other brightening agents, it’s typically safe for long-term use.
+Since alpha arbutin is less aggressive compared to many other brightening agents, it is typically safe to use in the long-term.
 That being said, you must use it according to instructions on the packaging or following a professional skincare practitioner’s recommendation.

 Effective for Different Skin Tones